KingPin/PingPanda/README.md

 ### Stopping the Service

-To stop the PingPanda service run the following command in the folder you downloaded the docker-compose.yml above:
+To stop the PingPanda service, run the following command:

 ```bash
 docker-compose down